prooheckcp/Electron-with-P5-template/README.md

 ``npm start`` --Start the project from the terminal

-``npm prod`` --Turn the project into a windows executable (you may need to use ``npm i electron-packager -g`` to install it globally on your machien in case it is not working locally)
+``npm prod`` --Turn the project into a windows executable (you may need to use ``npm i electron-packager -g`` to install it globally on your machine in case it is not working locally)